quixio/quix-docs/docs/platform/what-is-quix.md

 [Sign up for free](https://portal.platform.quix.ai/self-sign-up).

+!!! note

+    For recent significant changes to Quix Platform, pleasee see the [changes documentation](../platform/changes.md).

 ## Reducing complexity

 Quix is also designed to remove as much complexity as possible from the process of creating, deploying, and monitoring your stream processing applications.